Skip to main content

 • /24 or larger for enterprise deployments that may need to scale up significantly

-The other thing about the Application Gateway to note is that because it's a group of VMs they are deployed across availability zones so an Application Gateway is always Zone Redundant.
+The other thing to note about the Application Gateway is that because it's a group of VMs deployed across availability zones, an Application Gateway is always Zone Redundant.

 Oh, yeah, did you see that?
-If the AppGW has a WAF on it you'll need a bigger subnet.
+If the AppGW has a WAF on it, you'll need a bigger subnet.
 That's because a WAF is quite taxing on the AppGW so it'll need to scale out more.
 The WAF capability comes in two versions (v1 and v2), with v2 offering enhanced features and better performance.
-WAF policies can be created separately and shared across multiple Application Gateways, allowing for consistent security rules across your infrastructure.
+You can create WAF policies separately and share them across multiple Application Gateways, allowing for consistent security rules across your infrastructure.
 It's all just software on a VM after all.

 Anyway, here we are with our zone redundant web application in a single region.
-For most organisations that's it.
+For most organisations, that's it.
 That's all you need.
-If your customers are all based in a single geography and you have no data soverignty needs then that's enough.
-Availability zones are there to provide all the redundancy you need with, in most cases, metro area physical separation and separate failure domains across all the things that matter like power, cooling, and connectivity.
+If your customers are all based in a single geography and you have no data sovereignty needs, then that's enough.
+Availability zones provide all the redundancy you need with, in most cases, metro area physical separation and separate failure domains across all the things that matter like power, cooling, and connectivity.

 You can slide a WAF capability into the Application Gateway and be home in time for tea and sticky buns.